angadtathgir/wc2026-prediction-model/index.md

 ![Top 15 strictest referees by career yellow-card rate](images/m4_referees.png) *The dashed line is the pool mean at 4.06 cards/game.
 Confirmed R32 appointments include Wilton Pereira Sampaio for Netherlands vs Morocco and Maurizio Mariani for Brazil vs Japan.*

+> **What I'd change:** This is the weakest-evidenced layer in the model ,  a 2% per-standard-deviation penalty is a reasonable guess, not a measured effect, and I haven't seen a rigorous study isolating referee strictness from team-quality confounds.
+I kept it because the data was available and the direction is intuitive, but I'd weight it lower, or drop it, before trusting this layer in a higher-stakes version.

 ---